Service Tips Avoid Jet Ski Breakdowns…

 PWC Trailer Maintenance Tips #7 – Seasonal Tasks

-All of the preceding tips should be part of your regular preventative maintenance program starting with a new trailer and throughout every season thereafter.
+All of the preceding tips should be part of your regular preventative maintenance program.
+It starts with a new trailer and continues every season thereafter.
 But they say that the best preventative maintenance is proper preparation for storing your trailer over the winter.
 This includes such tasks as cleaning your trailer and greasing your bearings.
-Additionally, you should lube all moving parts, apply corrosion protection and store your trailer properly.
+Additionally, you should lube all moving parts, apply corrosion protection and store your personal watercraft trailer properly.

 Before use, start by checking the five components listed in the main body of this article.